MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_whereiswebpart.md

 The web part on the **Start-with-Six-Simple-Steps.aspx** page is configured to show the first asset in the Six Simple Steps playlist.

-- From the Custom Learning Home page,  click **Start with six simple steps**.
+- From the learning pathways Home page,  click **Start with six simple steps**.

 ![cg-whereiswp-six.png](media/cg-whereiswp-six.png)

 ## View all Office 365 training

-The Web part on the **Office 365 training** page is configured to show all the categories and subcategories available from the Custom Learning catalog.
+The Web part on the **Office 365 training** page is configured to show all the categories and subcategories available from the learning pathways catalog.
 This includes subcategories from Microsoft along with any subcategories that you create for your organization.

-- From the Custom Learning Home page, click **Office 365 training**.
+- From the learning pathways Home page, click **Office 365 training**.
 The page appears appears with the Web part configured to show all the categories and subcategories available from the Custom Learning catalog.

 ![cg-whereiswp-o365.png](media/cg-whereiswp-o365.png)

-- Click the **Home** menu on the Custom Learning site menu to return to the site Home page.
+- Click the **Home** menu on the learning pathways site menu to return to the site Home page.